torvalds/linux/Documentation/core-api/printk-formats.rst

 https://tools.ietf.org/html/draft-ietf-6man-text-addr-representation-07

-In case of IPv4 addresses, the additional ``h``, ``n``, ``b``, and ``l`` specifiers can be used as well and are ignored in case of an IPv6 address.
+In case of IPv4 addresses, the additional ``h``, ``n``, ``b``, and ``l`` specifiers can be used as well and are iganalred in case of an IPv6 address.

 Passed by reference.